-2. Every Sex Establishment licence granted, renewed or transferred by the Council shall be subject to the standard conditions set out in these Regulations unless they have been expressly excluded or varied by the Council.

-3. a) These conditions or any of them may be excluded or varied by the Council in any special case.

-b) Any such exclusion or variation may be given unconditionally or on such terms and conditions and subject to such restrictions as the Council thinks fit.

-c) If the licensee wishes any of these conditions to be excluded or varied, an application must be made to the Council pursuant to Schedule 3 paragraph 13(4) of the Local Government (Miscellaneous Provisions) Act 1982.

-4. These conditions may be varied by further Regulation at any time.

-- In the event of any conflict between a condition contained in these Regulations and an individual condition contained in a Sex Establishment licence, the individual condition shall prevail. - The licence or a clear copy shall be prominently displayed at all times so as to be readily and easily seen by all persons using the premises. - 7.
+- 2. Every Sex Establishment licence granted, renewed or transferred by the Council shall be subject to the standard conditions set out in these Regulations unless they have been expressly excluded or varied by the Council. - 3. a) These conditions or any of them may be excluded or varied by the Council in any special case. - c) Any such exclusion or variation may be given unconditionally or on such terms and conditions and subject to such restrictions as the Council thinks fit. - c) If the licensee wishes any of these conditions to be excluded or varied, an application must be made to the Council pursuant to Schedule 3 paragraph 13(4) of the Local Government (Miscellaneous Provisions) Act 1982. - 4.
+These conditions may be varied by further Regulation at any time. - 5.
+In the event of any conflict between a condition contained in these Regulations and an individual condition contained in a Sex Establishment licence, the individual condition shall prevail. - 6.
+The licence or a clear copy of the licence shall be prominently displayed at all times so as to be readily and easily seen by all persons using the premises. - 7.
 The premises shall be maintained in accordance with the layout plan and front elevation plan approved by the Council and appended to the licence. - 8.
 Private booths shall not be installed or used for sexual entertainment at any time. - 9.
-The premises shall not be used for licensable activities before or after the hour specified in the licence for such activities. - 10.
-The premises shall not afford public access to any other premises. - 11.
+The premises shall not be used for licensable activities before or after the hour specified in the licence for such activities.

+- 10. The premises shall not afford public access to any other premises. - 11.
 The licensee shall notify the Council as soon as is reasonably practicable, and in any event within ten working days, of any material change in the management structure, where a material change means one which is at variance with the information provided in the most recent application for a licence, or its renewal or variation as the case may be. - 12.
-The premises may not be used as any other category of Sex Establishment other than as provided for in this licence.
+The premises may not be used as any other category of Sex Establishment other than as provided for in this licence. - 13.
+The premises shall not sell New Psychoactive Substances premises shall be supervised by a manager who is present on the premises and engaged in such supervisory activities.